 Policy on Alcohol & Illegal Drugs

 The Cooper Union strictly adheres to all local, state, and federal laws relating to the use or illegal manufacture of drugs and alcohol on its premises or at any college-sponsored event.
-Students who violate Cooper Union’s policies will be subject to disciplinary actions under A Code of Fair Practice.
+Students who violate Cooper Union’s policies will be subject to disciplinary actions under the Code of Conduct.

 As a professional school, The Cooper Union has historically attracted students who are serious about academic and artistic achievement and who have understood how substance addictions undermine academic performance.
 It is a goal of this institution to maintain an environment of academic seriousness.